 If you would like your child to participate in CCP, you must complete the Intent to Participate Form.
 The form must be submitted by April 1, 2022.
 If you are not 100% sure your student will participate but think CCP is a possibility, submit the intent form by the deadline to preserve your student’s eligibility to participate.
 Please be aware the April 1st deadline applies to the intent form only.
 Colleges may have deadlines for summer term starting in February.
 Contact the specific college of interest if there are questions about CCP deadlines.

 Please refer to http://education.ohio.gov/Topics/Quality-School-Choice/College-Credit-Plus to learn more about College Credit Plus.

 1. View the videos below.

 Cincinnati State: https://bit.ly/3anNGph

 3. Visit the college/university CCP website for admissions requirements.

-4. Contact CCP college or university of interest or Mrs. Brooks if you have any additional questions.
+4. Contact CCP college or university of interest or your WHS counselor if you have any additional questions.

 Wyoming High School students have participated in College Credit Plus (CCP) for the past several years.
 CCP was designed to provide another advanced standing option for students enrolled in Ohio public schools.
 As always, we will continue to offer the academically rigorous Advanced Placement (AP) course options, which give high school students the chance to earn college credit by achieving a qualifying score on the AP exams.